 AmerisourBergen Business Model Robust Aside From Compounding Pharmacy Challenges

-AmerisourceBergen acquired privately held pharmaceutical and medical products distributor H.D.
+AmerisourceBergen ( NYSE: ABC ), ranked at number 12 in the Fortune 500, produces over $153 billion in yearly sales.
+It acquired privately held pharmaceutical and medical products distributor H.D.
 Smith for $815 million in 2018.
 Their acquisition of pharmacy compounder PharMEDium in 2015 provided them with a high margin business which they will use to augment their pharmacy services as they ramp up moving forward.
 This strategy may be confronted with new regulatory issues / restrictions over the course of 2019 and beyond.
 A number of State and Federal regulatory agencies have expressed concern about and seek clarification on the status of compounding pharmacies as being manufacturers of product versus pharmacy providers.

 AmerisourceBergen And Walgreens

 About 28% of AmerisourceBergen is owned by Walgreens Boots Alliance.
 If Walgreens does go private they may choose to jettison their share of AmerisourceBergen through a sale of stock or other maneuver to help pay off deal costs.
 Globalization of healthcare supply chains is an important industry trend to reinforce buying power and logistical efficiencies.
 Walgreens/Boots is well underway in its efforts to integrate itself plus complete its acquisition of the Rite Aid units it acquired.
 The growing organization will be supported by its respectable 23% stake in the global healthcare distributor/wholesaler AmerisourceBergen; undoubtedly Walgreens/Boots can be expected to advance with other sizable acquisitions or ownership stakes in the near future.

 Cardinal Is A Top Contender Competing With McKesson and AmerisourceBergen